 Understanding SMS lengths and 'units'

-- A single unicode message is 70 characters.
+• A single unicode message is up to 70 characters

-- If you exceed 70 characters, then multiples of 67 characters to calculate the units due to the headers.
+• If you exceed 70 characters, it becomes multi-part, and each part is limited to 67 characters due to encoding headers.

-- e.g. A 'coloured thumbs up' emoji is both a colour symbol followed by the thumbs up symbol.
-This results in the use of 4 unicode character being required for what appears to be a single emoji.
+• A 'coloured thumbs up' emoji uses 4 characters as it is both a colour symbol followed by the thumbs up symbol.

-- e.g. The 'family' emojis are actually a combination of 4 different symbols (man, woman, child, child) and takes 8 characters.
+• The 'family' emojis are made up of 4 different symbols (man, woman, child, child) and can use up to 8 characters.

 Note:

-• If you are checking a message length using our message builder UI we have an 'on paste' filter that will change a couple of known problem characters.
-(Apostrophes, single and double quotes and ellipses when pasted from Microsoft Word use unicode characters)
+• If you are checking a message length using our message builder UI we have an 'on paste' filter that will change a couple of known problem characters e.g. apostrophes, single and double quotes and ellipses when pasted from Microsoft Word use unicode characters.

 • To help users of our API's, we have a set of character replacements which attempt to keep a message as non-unicode.
-These are similar to our 'on paste' filtering but also includes some things like: 0-width space, unicode space, tab character, hyphens and bullet point characters.
+These are similar to our 'on paste' filtering but also include things like: 0-width space, unicode space, tab character, hyphens and bullet point characters.

 Was this article helpful?